 How to Use Romanian Adjectives: Agreement and Placement Explained

-Romanian adjectives describe nouns by providing qualities or characteristics, similar to English.
-However, unlike English, Romanian adjectives must agree with the noun they modify in gender, number, and case.
-This means the adjective changes its ending depending on whether the noun is masculine, feminine, singular, or plural.
+In Romanian, adjectives are words that describe or modify nouns, providing more information about their qualities, quantities, or states.
+Unlike English, Romanian adjectives must agree with the noun they describe in gender, number, and case.
+This means the adjective changes its form depending on whether the noun is masculine, feminine, singular, plural, and the grammatical case it is in.

 Romanian nouns are either masculine or feminine (and sometimes neuter, which behaves like masculine in singular and feminine in plural).
-Adjectives must match the gender of the noun.
+Adjectives must match the gender of the noun they modify.
 For example, the adjective for "beautiful" is frumos for masculine singular and frumoasă for feminine singular.

 - Masculine singular: frumos